 - Establish community partnerships to increase awareness of local workforce and postsecondary opportunities;

 - Highlight career opportunities through adult mentors; and

 - Prioritize a connection to manufacturing, machining, and fabrication skills for students in grades nine through 12.

 Funded through appropriations by the Indiana General Assembly in the STEM Program Alignment Fund, this grant aligns with Indiana’s Priorities for STEM Education and provides Indiana students with engaging STEM learning experiences that prepare them for emerging careers and educational opportunities.
 Eligible entities may present evidence within the grant application for elementary, middle, and/or high school teams.
 Applicants must provide evidence of local in-kind or cash contributions via private or local funds equal to at least 25% of the grant amount requested for each eligible team.

 Governor’s STEM Team

 The Governor’s STEM Team program honors four outstanding high school students for their exceptional efforts and accomplishments in one of the STEM disciplines.
 Winning students each receive a $1,000 deposit into an Indiana CollegeChoice 529 Direct Savings plan and letterman jackets identifying them as members of the Governor’s STEM Team.
 The application process is launched each January.
 Please contact IDOE’s Office of Teaching and Learning with questions.

 - Math Modernization

-Indiana has the opportunity to be a national leader in expanding options for students setting them up for postsecondary success whether pursuing a STEM degree, an industry certification, or an assortment of other education and training options that lead to a sustainable career.
-A task force of K-12 administration, higher education, and community partnerships was created to address this need.
+Indiana has the opportunity to be a national leader in expanding options to prepare students for postsecondary success whether they are pursuing a STEM degree, an industry certification, or another educational and/or training pursuit that leads to a sustainable career.
+In summer 2021, a task force of K-12 administration, higher education, and community partnerships was convened to make recommendations regarding post-secondary mathematics opportunities.